pgRouting/pgrouting/doc/graphColoring/pgr_sequentialVertexColoring.rst

 - The implementation is applicable only for **undirected** graphs.
 - Provides the color to be assigned to all the nodes present in the graph.
+- The minimum value of color is 1.
 - The maximum value of color will not be greater than the number of vertices in the graph.
 - Higher color values are used only if required, i.e. the algorithm tries to